 Bliss Home Care Services is very excited to announce the launch of a range of natural cleaning products that are now available for purchase for our clients, friends and those who care about keeping their home clean with only natural cleaning products.

-These natural cleaning products are ones that we and the Bliss team have been using for years when cleaning our and our client’s homes.
-We made a conscious decision when we started our business over 15 years ago that we would only use Australian made natural cleaning products.
+These natural cleaning products are ones that we, along with the Bliss team, have been using for years when cleaning our homes and those of our clients.
+We made a conscious decision when we started our business over 15 years ago to use only Australian-made, natural home cleaning products.
 We conducted a lot of research and sourced this range that has been certified by Good Environmental Choice Australia (GECA).
-GECA is an independent body who assess the products to ensure they meet environmental, human health, ethical impact criteria.
+GECA is an independent body that assesses the products to ensure they meet environmental, human health, and ethical impact criteria.

-There has been lots of research that proves toxic chemicals are harmful to our health and the wider environment.
-There is absolutely no reason to still be using any toxic cleaning products that are harmful to your and your family’s health.
-In our blog, 7 Reasons To Choose Green Cleaning, we discuss how you can switch to natural cleaning products in your home.
-It will not only save time and money but you will dramatically improve the lifestyle for yourself, your home, family, pets and the planet.
+There has been a lot of research that proves toxic chemicals are harmful to our health and the wider environment.
+There is absolutely no reason to be still using any toxic cleaning products that are harmful to your and your family’s health.
+In our blog, 7 Reasons To Choose Green Cleaning, we discuss how you can switch to natural home cleaning products in your home.
+It will not only save time and money, but you will dramatically improve the lifestyle for yourself, your home, family, pets and the planet.

 Bio CleanerTM

-The greatest multipurpose and ready to use cleaner you will ever need!
+The greatest multipurpose and ready-to-use cleaner you will ever need!
 A multipurpose agent formulated with beneficial bacteria that digest grease, grime, dirt, and soap scum, making cleaning quicker, easier and more effective.
-The citrus fragrance and odour neutraliser helps keeping everything fresh and free of unpleasant smells, and also repels flies and insects.
+The citrus fragrance and odour neutraliser helps keep everything fresh and free of unpleasant smells, and also repels flies and insects.

 Shower BlitzTM

 No more tough scrubbing and cleaning!
-You can use it all over the shower, tiles, sink, and toilet.
-It contains cultured bacteria that eats away and decomposes hard to remove soap scum and prevents the growth of mould.
-The bacteria bio-degrades matter rather than mask or bleach the problem.
+You can use it on all surfaces, including the shower, tiles, sink, and toilet.
+It contains cultured bacteria that eat away and decompose hard-to-remove soap scum and prevent the growth of mould.
+The bacteria bio-degrade matter rather than mask or bleach the problem.

 Wee OffTM Stain & Odour Remover